 There are many different types of plug available to anglers today, and sea fishing with this type of lure is increasing in popularity, particularly for anglers targeting bass.
 Some plugs are designed to float on or near to the surface of the water, whereas others are designed to go under the water, with the size and angle of the diving vane dictating how deep the plug will go as it is retrieved.
 Plugs were traditionally made from wood, although plastic plugs are much more common nowadays.
 Plugs can be a single section or two or even three sections, with two or three treble hooks typically incorporated into the design of a plug.
 Some are naturalistic looking, designed to mimic the appearance of a sprat or sandeel, whereas others can be brightly coloured.
 Many plugs incorporate a rattling noise which adds vibrations as a further attractor to predatory fish.

 Plug Techniques: Plugs are more expensive than spinners with cheap plugs costing around £3 and the top end plugs costing more than £25!
 They are therefore generally used by anglers serious about catching bass who will put a great deal of time and effort into working out which plugs work best in any given conditions.
 Many anglers who are seriously into bass fishing will have a large range of them to cover different tidal, sea and light conditions.
+Sea Angling Shop sell inexpensive plugs with their Sargasso Floating Plugs costing just £4.99 for a set of four and the Salish Diving Plugs costing £5.99, also for a set of four.
 Read about fishing with plugs in more detail by clicking here.

 Jelly and Soft Lures: These type of lures are made out of a kind of rubber or soft plastic.
 These types of lures have extremely realistic and life-like actions and are among the best for catching large species such as bass or pollock, although they can also be used to catch mackerel and in their very small sizes they are also used for LRF (Light Rock Fishing) where they will catch extremely small species such as blennies, gobies and sea scorpions.
 The most popular types of soft lures are jelly worms and eel like lures, with the most famous of all being the Eddystone Eel brand (which has been responsible for ten world records in since the 1970s).
 More information on soft and jelly lures can be found on this page.